Easy and quick construction, as well as high load bearing capacity, make filler beam decks an efficient solution for road and railway bridges.

 Although originally developed only for railway bridges, filler beam decks have also been widely and effectively used for road bridges over the last few decades.
-They offer a robust, simple and durable construction with high load bearing capacity.
+They offer robust, simple, and durable construction with high load bearing capacity.

 Filler beam construction is recommended:

-- for bridges crossing roads with high traffic density due to quick and easy erection, mainly without temporary supports and falsework so that traffic disruption can be limited to minimum
+- for bridges crossing roads with high traffic density: due to quick and easy erection mainly without temporary supports and falsework so that traffic disruption can be kept to a minimum

 - when replacing decks in existing structures: the shallow slab thickness facilitates adaptation to the geometrical constraints

 The span covered by filler beam decks ranges:

 - up to 40 metres for road bridges (up to 50m for multiple span bridges)

 - up to 30 metres for railway bridges (up to 35m for multiple span bridges)

 ArcelorMittal’s product range for filler beam bridges: